Glossary of terms

-Deemed income increase - An increase of between 10 per cent and 25 per cent that RP applies to a parent's last determined income when that person does not provide RP with their updated income information.
+Deemed income increase - An increase that RP applies to a parent's last determined income if that parent does not provide RP with their updated income information.
 The amount of the deemed income increase will be whichever is higher: setting the person's income at $21,216 or increasing the person's last determined income by 10 to 25 per cent.
 The deemed income increase allows RP to complete the recalculation even when income disclosure is not provided.

 See also: Infosheet - Deemed income increase

 Effective date - The date that something has legal effect.
 The effective date of a Recalculation Decision is 31 days after receipt by the client.
 Clients are deemed to have received their Recalculation Decisions seven days after mailing.
 Each Recalculation Decision issued by RP will clearly tell clients its effective date.

 Eligible child support order - A child support order that is eligible to be registered with RP.
 Eligibility criteria are set out in regulations under the Family Law Act and are discussed on the Eligibility for recalculation page.